 LEED® Fellow – The LEED® Fellow designation was developed to honor and recognize distinguished LEED® APs who have made a significant contribution to the field of green building and sustainability at a regional, national, or international level.
 Managing Director of Research and Collaboration, Brenda Martens has the designation.

 WELL™ AP – The WELL™ Accredited Professional (WELL™ AP) credential signifies knowledge in human health and wellness in the built environment, and specialization in the WELL™ Building Standard.
-Project Coordinator, Sarah Jones has the designation.
+Sarah Jones and Shijie Wang have this designation.